How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 Having international travel insurance is important when moving to another country.
 In fact, many residency visas require travel insurance as part of the application, such as when moving to a European country.

-But it’s critical to check the exact requirements for your target country.
-Some countries don’t have state healthcare systems at all, or have them but the quality isn’t good.
 In those cases, you’ll need to get a long-term health insurance policy once you arrive in-country.
 Make sure your travel insurance covers you until that point.

 #10.
 Get a virtual mailbox service